lunaticsm/Image-Uploader-API/README.md

 ```

 The test suite spins up the FastAPI app against a temporary SQLite database to cover:
-- API key enforcement on uploads.
 - Upload/list/serve happy path.
 - Directory traversal hardening for file serving.

 ## Deployment Notes

-- Ensure `API_KEY` is always set in your deployment environment—startup fails otherwise.
 - When using SQLite, the app configures thread-safe connection settings.
 For higher concurrency, consider a PostgreSQL or MySQL instance and update `DB_URL`.
 - Mount or back up `UPLOAD_DIR` storage if files need to persist beyond the cleaner retention window.